 However, there is much that Pakistan can learn from China and its varied experiences.
 Briefing the Pakistan delegation Liu Yunshan, Member of Political Bureau of the Central Committee of the CPC, said that despite the ravages of weather China's growth rate last year was 9.1 per cent.
-And by June this year the growth rate has jumped to 9.7 per cent.
+And by June this year the cent.